petercpark/stenocadabra/README.md

 # Stenocadabra

 Live display of steno strokes with translations.
+Only works with Plover hid device.

 ## Vision